joekariuki/open-fonts/README.md

 Have a website or font to share?
 Any suggestions?
 See any mistakes or a broken link?
 Send a pull request!

-Please refer to the [Contribution Guidelines]() for more information
+Please refer to the [Contribution Guidelines]() for more information.

 ## Credits
 * Author: [@_joekariuki](https://twitter.com/_joekariuki)